rdkcentral/ThunderNanoServices/BluetoothControl/doc/BluetoothControlPlugin.md

 | (property).connected | boolean | Denotes if the device is currently connected to host |
 | (property).paired | boolean | Denotes if the device is currently paired with host |

-> The *device address* shall be passed as the index to the property, e.g. *BluetoothControl.1.device@81:6F:B0:91:9B:FE*.
+> The *device address* argument shall be passed as the index to the property, e.g. *BluetoothControl.1.device@81:6F:B0:91:9B:FE*.

 ### Errors